Reasons to Love Breakfast Sliders

 Notes

-Store in the fridge: store leftover sliders in an airtight container in the fridge for up to 5 days.
+Store in the fridge: Allow sandwiches to cool to room temperature.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.
 Reheat before serving.

 To freeze: Wrap individual sliders in plastic wrap or parchment paper then place them all in a large freezer bag.
 Freeze for up to 3 months.
 Thaw overnight in the fridge or heat from frozen.

-Reheat: place a slider in the microwave and heat for 1-2 minutes if frozen, or 30 seconds – 1 minute from the fridge, or until heated all the way through.
-Leave the parchment paper on while they reheat to avoid soggy bottoms.
+Reheat: Remove the wrapping from the sliders and place in the microwave (for 1-2 minutes if frozen or 30 seconds to 1 minute if taken from the fridge), until heated all the way through.
+Leave the parchment paper on while you reheat them to avoid soggy bottoms.
 Alternatively, place them in the air fryer and air fry them at 375°F for a few minutes, until heated through.
-The air fryer results in a less soggy bun, but both methods give you quick egg breakfast sliders on the go.
+The air fryer results in a less soggy bun, but both methods give you a quick egg breakfast sandwich on the go.

 Video